Skyscanner/backpack-ios/UNRELEASED.md

 # Unreleased
 > Place your changes below this line.

+**Added:**

+- Backpack/BottomSheet:
+  - New API that allows presenting a bottom sheet on top of a previous one.

 **Fixed:**
  - Backpack/Badge:
    - Aligned light mode badges to dark mode style.